Skip to main content

 Inclined Screens

-Inclined screens primarily screen aggregate materials.
+Inclined screens primarily screen bulk aggregate materials.
 Typically, these inclines range from 15-22 degrees.
 Incline screens excel at processing large volumes, using less energy and requiring a lower stroke due to the incline.
 On the other hand, they are less effective at screening accurately than horizontal screens.

 Horizontal Screens